This tutorial on how to attach a binding is one of five tutorials that are part of a larger sewing project, How to Sew a Tic-Tac-Toe Board.

 When I attach binding, I prefer to sew the binding on the front by machine (this tutorial) and hand sew the binding to the back using the blind stitch (another tutorial).

-To keep the edges from shifting on the layers you’re binding, use a basting stitch close to the raw edges of the layers.
+To keep the edges from shifting on the layers you’re binding, you can use a basting stitch close to the raw edges of the layers.

 How to Attach the Binding

-- Start sewing at the edge of the fabric to attach the binding on the next side.
+7. Start sewing at the edge of the fabric to attach the binding on the next side

 You should have several inches of binding left on both sides.

-I recommend trimming each side so they’re approximately the length of the remaining space and easier to work with when you finish attaching the binding in Step 10 below.
+Depending on how much binding is left, I sometimes trim each side so they’re each approximately the length of the remaining space and easier to work with when connecting the ends of the binding as described below.

 Connecting the Ends of the Binding